Urethral stricture can be

 A urethral diverticulum may develop, sometimes accompanied by abscess formation and, rarely, a fistula with extravasation of urine into the scrotum and perineum.

 Urethral stricture is usually suspected when urethral catheterization is difficult.
-It should also be considered in males with gradual onset of obstructive symptoms or recurrent UTIs, particularly if they have risk factors or are young.
+It should also be considered in males with gradual onset of obstructive symptoms or recurrent urinary tract infections, particularly if they have risk factors or are young.

 Diagnosis of urethral stricture is usually confirmed by retrograde urethrography or cystoscopy.